jasoncala/DNAtoAASeq/README.md

 # DNAtoAASeq
-(UNFINISHED and UNPOLISHED)
+**(UNFINISHED and UNPOLISHED)**

-Rough speed work of a conversion of DNA to AA seq to be updated and used in future Protein Synthesis Analysis project
+Few minutes of speed work of a conversion of DNA to AA seq to be updated and used in future Protein Synthesis Analysis project

-**Program converts DNA sequence to AA sequence
+**Program converts DNA sequence to AA sequence**